 Is there a template I can use to write my appeal written submission?

 - You have 20 working days from the date of the Faculty Committee’s outcome letter to lodge an appeal.

 What happens next?

 A decision of the UAC is reached in private by simple majority with the Chair having the casting vote.
 After conducting the hearing, the UAC can decide either to dismiss the appeal or to uphold the appeal in whole or in part.

-Where the only successful ground of appeal is the outcome (i.e. the penalty) was manifestly excessive/ inappropriate/ not available in the circumstances, or the outcome was too severe (for actions that breached procedure before T1 2021), the UAC may vary the penalty but may not vary the decision of finding the allegation proven.
+Where the only successful ground of appeal is the outcome (i.e. the penalty) was manifestly excessive/ inappropriate/ not available in the circumstances, or the outcome was too severe (for actions that breached procedure before T1 2021), the UAC may vary the outcome (penalty) but may not vary the decision of finding the allegation proven.
 The decision of the University Appeals Committee is final within Deakin University.

 Where can I get further assistance?

 For more information or to speak to an Advocate about your individual situation, contact DUSA.
 A DUSA Advocate can:

 - Provide advice on possible grounds of appeal and discuss what you could include in your appeal submission,